 The Thames Advertiser 16 February 1894

 This review is historically important as it so capable describes John’s incredible voice and his abilities as a singer.
-Reading about Johnny is amazing too.
+Reading about my grandfather, Johnny, is amazing too.

 Farewell to Mr. John Fuller, The New Zealand Herald, 1 May 1894

-It was with some interest that I the searched and collected the next few months adventure that year for John Fuller.
+It was with some interest that I searched and collected the next few months adventure in 1894 for John Fuller.
 I was expecting him to travel to Australia at the very least, however he and Johnny turned up in Dunedin.

 John and Johnny Fuller had taken their Peoples Popular Concerts to Dunedin and the article on the following page in The Evening Star, 4 June, the reviewer said there was disappointment that audiences were small.
 However the reviews themselves were most complimentary.